Mediterranean Pesto Pizza: with fresh ingredients, and delicious homemade pizza crust it’s definitely a crowd pleaser!

 - Sift the dry ingredients together in a large bowl.
 Once the yeast is ready, pour it into the bowl, along with the olive oil.
 Knead the dough on a surface dusted with flour, for 3 minutes.

-- Place the dough ball in an oiled bowl, cover with a damp cloth, for 30 minutes.
+- Place the dough ball in an oiled bowl, cover with a damp cloth, for 30-60 minutes, or until it doubles in size.

 - (Start on the pesto)